K7CTC/lora-chat/README.md

 LoRa Chat is an experimental SMS (Short Message Service) application that utilizes the LoRa RF modulation scheme to send and receive undirected messages of 50 characters or less.
 The application is 100% scratch built in Python 3 and is cross-platform.
 LoRa Chat has been tested on macOS Big Sur, Windows 10 as well as Raspberry Pi OS.
 All modules have been tested with Python v3.7.3 and Python v3.9.

+LoRa Chat is also my first Python project and has served as a motivating factor for learning the language.

 ## Required Hardware

 * [Ronoth LoStik](https://ronoth.com/products/lostik)